martyc1290/SuperAdventure_Repo/README.md

 Repo also cloned to MacBook, though not sure if compatability will work.

 // Testing changes made to repo from Mac

+The change from Mac worked!
+Repo appears to be functioning correctly!